learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 ## A Bit of Tuning

-As a final exercise, let's see what happens to then model's performance if we switch activation functions from `'tanh'` to `'relu'`.
+As a final exercise, let's see what happens to the model's performance if we switch activation functions from `'tanh'` to `'relu'`.
 In the cell below, recreate  `model_2`, but replace all `'tanh'` activations with `'relu'`.
 Then, compile, train, and plot the results using the same parameters as the other two.

 ```python